zstenger93/zUI/README.md

     - Hide all of the original texture (border, background, etc.)
     - Hide Hotkeys on non used slots
     - Bar 4 and 5 visible only on mouseover
+- Class
+    - Moved the power bar above the main action bar and removed everything except the glyps/runes and their effects
         - Paladin
-    - Moved the power bar above the main action bar and removed everything except the glyps and it's effect
+        - Death Knight
+        - Rogue

 ## Next up